Domestic Violence/Civil Protection Orders

 If you are in imminent danger or know someone in imminent danger from domestic violence, dial 9-1-1 immediately!

-Who is eligible for a Domestic Violence Protection Order?
+Who is eligible for a Civil Protection Order?

 What is the process to obtain an order?

-- The paperwork to apply for a Domestic Violence Protection Order can be obtained from the Washington State Courts website, the Clerk's Office or Human Response Network.
+- The paperwork to apply for a Protection Order can be obtained from the Washington State Courts website, the Clerk's Office or Hope Alliance.
 Once the paperwork is completed, the forms are submitted to the Clerk's office prior to seeing a judicial officer.
-An applicant may be seen at Superior Court's ex parte times which are at 1:00 pm Monday - Thursday, and 1:30 pm on Fridays.
+An applicant may be seen at Superior Court's ex-parte times which are at 1:00 pm Monday - Thursday, and 1:30 pm on Fridays.

 - The Clerk's Office will check you in and arrange for you to meet with a judicial officer.
 If the judicial officer determines you meet the eligibility requirements, a temporary protection order will be entered.
 A court date will then be set for both parties to be present and, if eligible, a longer-term protection order may be entered.